Welcome to Neptune!¶

 import neptune neptune.init('shared/onboarding', api_token='ANONYMOUS') neptune.create_experiment() neptune.append_tag('minimal-example') n = 117 for i in range(1, n): neptune.send_metric('iteration', i) neptune.send_metric('loss', 1/i**0.5) neptune.set_property('n_iterations', n)

 The api_token belongs to the public user Neptuner.
-After running the code, your experiment will appear here.
+After running the code, your experiment will appear on the experiments dashboard.

 Organize the structure of your project: